tigrazone/GLSL-PathTracer/README.md

 - Control many paremeters of camera from keyboard
 - Save image with samples interval or time interval periodically
 - Parallel and optimised textures load
+- Rotate environment map by X and Y

 Build Instructions
 --------